 At least one manufacturer uses the term “oil-less” in its model name, and in fact plenty of food items can be cooked completely oil free.
 Many others such as french fries require a very small amount of oil in order to achieve the desired browning and crispiness.
-However, in those cases the total amount of oil used will be a tablespoon or less, so there is a tremendous reduction in the amount of grease you are actually consuming.
+At most you’ll use only a tablespoon of oil or less, so there is a tremendous reduction in the amount of grease you are actually consuming.

 How does the taste of air frying stack up to good ole deep-fat fried?

 Especially down here in the south, a lot of us actually like that heavy, grease-saturated taste you get from using so much oil that your chicken or potatoes are literally floating in it.
 If you’re a hard core fan of that, and if your mind is made up that nothing can match it, I’m not here to convince you otherwise.
 But, here’s what I can tell you.

 As much as I dearly love deep fried, I gave it up years ago because it’s so unhealthy.
 To this day I do still cheat occasionally, of course!
 What I find though is that since I’m no longer accustomed to a regular diet of deep fried, it leaves me feeling bloated and sluggish, even a little queasy sometimes.

 Besides that, I simply no longer want to eat anything that is so horribly unhealthy.
 The answer is air frying.
 Some would call it the next best thing to deep frying, but for me it’s better because the taste is so close, and in addition to the healthy factor there are lots of other benefits that are all positive.